marvioncriddle/pw-checker-app/README.md

 - **Deployment**: The application is deployed on the VM and can be accessed publicly via the VM’s IP and port 5000.

 ## GitHub and Version Control
 All changes were tracked using Git.
 Commits were made at each major development phase, from environment setup to final testing.
-The repository can be found here: [Password Checker Repository](https://github.com/marvioncriddle/pw-checker-app).

 ## Key Takeaways
 This project demonstrates my proficiency in: